 More Details

 The neurological connection between respiration and emotion can cause one to effect the other in a destructive downward spiral.
 For example, when you are angry, afraid, rushing, or excited, etc., your breathing becomes irregular.
-This influences the nervous system which further disrupts breathing.
+This influences the nervous system, which further disrupts breathing.
 Much depends on breath harmony.
-From the first moment you begin the Shakuhachi, you start laying this crucial foundation.
+From the first moment you begin the Shakuhachi, you start laying a foundation upon which your breath and mind can support each other in a constructive upward spiral.

 Later on, you’ll use the sound of the Buddhist Honkyoku music as a mirror of your mind.
-This feedback guides you into states of calm reflective consciousness.
-This silent watchfulness open the mind’s eye to seeing subtleties of life you may have missed.
+This feedback can guide you into a calm and reflective consciousness.
+This silent watchfulness opens the mind’s eye to seeing subtleties of life you may have missed.

 The Buddhist music compositions (Hon Kyoku) have an earthy naturalness like the wind in the trees, the pounding surf, or the call of wild geese.
-These compositions reflect in them the full dynamics on nature—rom the “yin” of the gentle trickling of a mountain stream to the “yang” of a mighty waterfall.
-This ‘natural flow’ rides on ‘eternal rhythm’ (this is very hard to put into words).
-Here, rhythm doesn’t drive the music’s ‘flow’.
+These compositions reflect in them the full dynamics of nature—from the “yin” of the gentle trickling of a mountain stream to the “yang” of a mighty waterfall.
+This natural flow rides on ‘eternal rhythm’ (this is very hard to put into words).
+Here, rhythm doesn’t drive the ‘musical flow’.
 This is what allows Hon Kyoku to convey the ‘orderly asymetry’ of nature as few other human activities can.

 Just listening to the Buddhist music can give you symptomatic relief of stress and help you feel more in tune with nature.
 The unique resonance of the sound combines with the rhythm to synchronize and thus harmonize the natural resonance of your own nervous system.
 In a frantic modern world such a simple means of refined musical expression and tranquilization are to be highly valued.